jgraichen/acfs/README.md

           Modified Headers, conflict detection, ...
     * Pagination?
 Filtering?
 (If service API provides such features.)
     * Messaging Queue support for services and models
+    * Allow stubbing of resources as objects for testing services.
 * Documentation

 ## Contributing